-The remake of Capcom’s survival horror masterpiece remains one of the best games in the series, possessing a level of visual quality that still terrifies.
-Resident Evil is a classic, and now, a re-imagining of its equally beloved sequel is in the works.
-Say hello to Resident Evil 2 Remake, and it’s coming in 2019.
+Capcom’s remake of the original Resident Evil remains a horror masterpiece and, to many, the best game in the series.
+Today, it maintains a level of stunning visual quality that its tried-and-true scares still terrify.
+It’s an undeniable classic, and now, a remake of its equally beloved sequel is in the making.
+Say hello to Resident Evil 2 Remake.
+We’ve played it, and it’s coming in January 2019.

-We’ve compiled everything you need to know about Resident Evil 2 Remake including all the latest news, gameplay info, rumours and even our very own wishlist of potential features.
+We’ve compiled everything you need to know about Resident Evil 2 Remake including all the latest news, trailers and our hands-on gameplay preview.

 Related: Best PS4 Games